 Forecasting financial results is more of an art than a science.
 We’ve written about this extensively in our guides on how to be a good financial analyst, as well as providing a breakdown of financial modeling skills.

 To summarize the points in those articles, there are two main ways of forecasting: top down and bottom up.

 Top down forecasting looks at the industry first (its size, growth, pricing, etc.), then determines how much market share a company is likely to have, and finally, works down to revenue.

 A bottom up approach starts with the basic drivers of revenue, such as the number of customers, or the number of units sold, and then works up to a revenue forecast.
 Professionals in equity research have to forecast quarterly data (or whatever frequency the company reports, e.g., semi-annually in Europe).

 For more on this, see our complete financial modeling guide.

 The only thing that’s more of an art than forecasting is valuation.
 Valuation methods take all the assumptions from the forecast and builds on them with even more assumptions, such as a valuation multiple and/or a discount rate, both of which are very subjective.
 Analysts in equity research have to be good at financial modeling and may build a 3 statement model as well as DCF models or others as required.

 Financial modeling takes practice, and we recommend browsing our specialized offering of professional financial modeling courses to become an expert.

-In the recommendations section, the equity research analyst will have a target price (or price target) which tells investors where the expect the stock to be (typically) a year’s time.
+In the recommendations section, the equity research analyst will have a target price (or price target) which tells investors where they expect the stock to be (typically) a year’s time.
 In addition to this, they will often make an actual recommendation to investors about what they should do.
 The language varies from bank to bank, but examples include: